Zastai/MetaBrainz.MusicBrainz/README.md

 # MusicBrainz
 [![Build Status](https://travis-ci.org/Zastai/MusicBrainz.svg?branch=master)](https://travis-ci.org/Zastai/MusicBrainz)

-These are .NET implementations of libmusicbrainz and libdiscid.
+These are .NET implementations of libmusicbrainz, libcoverart and libdiscid.
-Both will use the same major & minor revision as the corresponding C/C++ libraries, but their own patch level.
+All will use the same major & minor revision as the corresponding C/C++ libraries, but their own patch level.

-NuGet packages will be created for both libraries.
+NuGet packages will be created for all libraries.

 ## MetaBrainz.MusicBrainz.dll

 This assembly corresponds to the libmusicbrainz library.
+An attempt will be made to keep the same class hierarchy.

+## MetaBrainz.MusicBrainz.CoverArt.dll

+This assembly corresponds to the libcoverart library.
 An attempt will be made to keep the same class hierarchy.

 ## MetaBrainz.MusicBrainz.DiscId.dll